Consult2016/eligible/README.md

 # eligible.sh

-A neat Bash script to build and install Enlightenment 23 on **Ubuntu Eoan Ermine**.
+A neat Bash script to build and install Enlightenment 23 on **Ubuntu Bionic Beaver**.

 ## Get started